maddenbrewster/CompBioLabsAndHomework/Independent_Project /BREWSTER_IndProjStep2.md

 ### Biological question

-The primary aim of this project is to use coding/programming methods in RStudio to streamline statistical ananlysis and  graphical output in a typical dataset that my research produces.
-As a whole, these ananlyses will be used to determine the role of extracellular microvesicels on endothelial cell function.
+The primary aim of this project is to use coding/programming methods in RStudio to streamline statistical analysis and  graphical output of a typical dataset that my research produces.
+As a whole, these analyses will be used to determine the role of extracellular microvesicles on endothelial cell function.

 ### Context (introduction)